technicalpickles/technicalpickles.github.com/_posts/2011-04-07-capybara-and-domains.markdown

 - subdomain-fu
 ---

-While hacking on a new application, it took a good few weeks to find out how to, using [cucumber](http://cukes.info/), interact with domains that weren't localhost.
+While hacking on a new application, it took a good few weeks to find out how to, using [cucumber](http://cukes.info/) and [Capybara](https://github.com/jnicklas/capybara), interact with domains that weren't localhost.
 Consider this a note to my future self :)

-Let's imagine your Rails application has a parimary domain and allows users to have subdomains (as if, granted by the power of [subdomain-fu](https://github.com/jnicklas/capybara)).
+Let's imagine your Rails application has a parimary domain and allows users to have subdomains (as if, granted by the power of [subdomain-fu](https://github.com/mbleigh/subdomain-fu)).
 By default, everything is hitting localhost, for example:

 {% highlight ruby %}
 visit "/about" # => http://localhost/about